linhlbn/COVID-19-automation-data-pipeline/README.md

 I can use IBM-Db2 with IBM Watson Studio, but the `IBM-db` module has conflicted with my local machine environment - cannot execute the module.
 Besides that, the most important thing is:
 Google Bigquery is a serverless data warehouse (SaaS) that is a highly scalable, cost-effective, and real-time analysis with great performance.
 You not only can run a query to analyze terabytes-petabytes of data within seconds but also use it effectively with a friendly user experience on Google Cloud Platform.
 ##### I need to see your source code as a reference!
-Updated (I was working on this project when I was a first-year student, therefore, the code was quite messy)
+Updated (I was working on this project when I was a first-year student (2020), therefore, the code was quite messy)